DataShades/ckanext-files/README.md

 without the API layer, you can do it via a number of public functions of the extension.

 Let's configure filesystem storage first.
-Filesystem driver has a mandatory option `path` that controls filesystem location, where files are stored.
+Filesystem adapter has a mandatory option `path` that controls filesystem location, where files are stored.
 If path does not exist, storage will raise an exception by default.
 But it can also create missing path if you enable `create_path` option.
 Here's our final